-- Provide reasonable means for children, young people their friends and families to have meaningful and continuous interaction with people from different backgrounds, lifestyles and identities. - Provide opportunities to recognise similarities while appreciating, respecting and valuing differences across and between groups. - Challenge perceptions among majority groups about special treatment of minority groups. - Challenge cultural, geographical or generational boundaries of the "community".
-Utilise food, arts, sports and PE as a means to foster participation, engagement, empowerment and consultation. - Utilise case studies to emphasise successful relations among members of different groups, areas, neighbourhoods, nations and countries. - Foster social bonding (intra-group relations) and social bridging (inter-group relations) among pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between people from all walks of life. - Increase awareness about rights and responsibilities of pupils, their parents and carers as community members, regardless of migratory status and/or nationality.
+- Provide reasonable means for children, young people their friends and families to have meaningful and continuous interaction with people from different backgrounds, lifestyles and identities. - Provide opportunities to recognise similarities while appreciating, respecting and valuing differences across and between groups. - Challenge perceptions among majority groups about special treatment of minority groups. - Challenge cultural, geographical or generational boundaries of the "community". - Utilise food, arts, sports and PE as a means to foster participation, engagement, empowerment and consultation. - Foster social bonding (intra-group relations) and social bridging (inter-group relations) among pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between people from all walks of life. - Increase awareness about rights and responsibilities of pupils, their parents and carers as community members, regardless of migratory status and/or nationality.
 Remove barriers to access, participation, progression, attainment and achievement. - Emphasise multiple dimensions of equality (opportunities, access, treatment, participation and outcome).